Waffle Cone Recipe

 That’s not ice cream in the waffle cone; it’s edible cookie dough!
 Cookie dough lovers will go crazy for cookie dough-filled waffle cones!

-You can also fill waffle cones with fruit and chantilly cream, or with any kind of frosting.
+You can also fill homemade waffle cones with fruit and chantilly cream, or with any kind of frosting.

 You can even bake cupcakes in ice cream cones using an ice cream cone rack [paid link].